 Students satisfying all of the following requirements are eligible to apply:

 - Students enrolled for the entire period of the program at a Partner University that has concluded a university-wide memorandum for student exchange with UTokyo.
 Please refer to “2.
-Partner Universities (exchanges administered by the Division of International Affairs)."
+Partner Universities (exchanges administered by the Division for Global Campus Initiatives)."

 - Students who will return to their home university after completing their study or research at UTokyo.